JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 * JetBrains Upsource
 * Gerrit Code Review tool 2.6+
 * Perforce Helix Swarm

+Starting from version 2022.04, Commit Status Publisher updates the commit status in the version control system as soon as the build is added to the queue, providing you with the most up-to-date information.
+GitHub, GitLab, Space, Bitbucket Server and Bitbucket Cloud, Perforce Helix Swarm, and Azure DevOps are supported.

 >See our **video guide** on how to [send build information to external systems](https://www.youtube.com/watch?v=o0oj7mOcNvc).